Edwin Hubble: Redshift increases with distance

 Hubble believed that his count data gave a more reasonable result concerning spatial curvature if the redshift correction was made assuming no recession.
 To the very end of his writings, he maintained this position, favouring (or at the very least keeping open) the model where no true expansion exists, and therefore that the redshift "represents a hitherto unrecognized principle of nature."

 There were methodological problems with Hubble's survey technique that showed a deviation from flatness at large redshifts.
 In particular, the technique did not account for changes in luminosity of galaxies due to galaxy evolution.
-Earlier, in 1917, Albert Einstein had found that his newly developed theory of general relativity indicated that the universe must be either expanding or contracting.
+In 1917 Einstein had found that his newly developed theory of general relativity indicated that the universe must be either expanding or contracting.
 Unable to believe what his own equations were telling him, Einstein introduced a cosmological constant (a "fudge factor") to the equations to avoid this "problem".
-When Einstein learned of Hubble's redshifts, he immediately realized that the expansion predicted by general relativity must be real, and in later life, he said that changing his equations was "the biggest blunder of [his] life".
-Einstein visited Mount Wilson Observatory in 1931, and met Hubble.
+When Einstein learned of Hubble's redshifts, he realized that the expansion predicted by general relativity must be real, and in later life, he said that changing his equations was "the biggest blunder of [his] life".
+Einstein visited Mount Wilson Observatory in 1931 and met Hubble.
 Einstein announced there that "the visit had changed his mind".

 Hubble also discovered the asteroid 1373 Cincinnati on August 30, 1935.
-In 1936 he wrote The Observational Approach to Cosmology and The Realm of the Nebulae which explained his approaches to extra-galactic astronomy and his view of the subject's history.
+In 1936 he wrote The Observational Approach to Cosmology and The Realm of the Nebulae which explains his approaches to extra-galactic astronomy and his view of the subject's history.
 In December 1941, Hubble reported to the American Association for the Advancement of Science that results from a six-year survey with the Mount Wilson telescope did not support the expanding universe theory.
 According to a Los Angeles Times article reporting on Hubble's remarks, "The nebulae could not be uniformly distributed, as the telescope shows they are, and still fit the explosion idea.
 Explanations which try to get around what the great telescope sees, he said, fail to stand up.
 The explosion, for example, would have had to start long after the earth was created, and possibly even after the first life appeared here."
 (Hubble's estimate of what we now call the Hubble constant would put the Big Bang only 2 billion years ago.)

+Other discoveries

+Aside from his contributions in stellar and extragalactic astronomy, Hubble also discovered a comet of his own, C/1937 P1 (Hubble), on 4 August 1937.
+This comet remained observable for 58 days until 28 October 1937.

 Personal life

 Hubble married Grace Lillian (Burke) Leib (1889–1980), daughter of John Patrick and Luella (Kepford) Burke, on February 26, 1924.
 Hubble was raised as a Protestant Christian, but some of his later statements suggest uncertainty.